ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 ## Other useful features

 ### [Estimating alternative specifications](@id Example.Alternative)
 The package allows easy estimation of alternative model specifications or using a different set of moments.
-For instance, imagine that we want to estimate the original model without the noise, i.e., with $\sigma_\nu=0$ by targeting only the variance and the first-order autocovariance.
+For instance, imagine that we want to estimate the original model without the noise, i.e., $\sigma_\nu=0$, by targeting only the variance and the first-order autocovariance.
 The first step is to define appropriately the structure `EstimationSetup`:
 ```@example
 setup_noise_off = EstimationSetup(AR1Estimation("ar1estim"), "noise_off", "onlytwo");
 nothing # hide
 ```
-The first element is `EstimationMode` (as we had before, and we keep it the same since we are considering a restricted version of the original model), the second element is a string specifying how we want to call this restricted specification (`modelname`), and the latter is a string specifyinghow to call the set of moments to target (`typemom`).
-Note that these two strings were defined as empty in the original case presented before.
+The first element is `EstimationMode` (as we had before, and we keep it the same since we are considering a restricted version of the original model), the second element is a string specifying how we want to call this restricted specification (`modelname`), and the latter is a string specifying how to call the set of moments to target (`typemom`).
+Note that these two strings were defined as empty in the case presented before.

 !!! note
-    The `modelname` and `typemom` strings will be automatically included in the names of the saved files.
+    The `modelname` and `typemom` strings will be automatically included in the names of saved files.

 Then, one specifies which parameters have to be estimated (relative to the order specified in `parambounds`) with the function `indexvector`:
 ```@example